 Check your browsers and apps for permissions you may have given previously, and delete any you don't need.

-In Chrome, click Settings > Advanced > Privacy and Security > Content Settings > Location to see the list of blocked and allowed sites.
+In Chrome, click Settings > Privacy and Security > Site Settings > Location to see the list of blocked and allowed sites.

 Firefox has a similar list at Options > Privacy and Security > Permissions > Location.
 Opera's is at Settings > Websites > Location.
 Internet Explorer can allow or block location checks from Tools > Internet Options > Privacy > Location.